open-interop/oop-docs/pages/installation.md

 ##### RabbitMQ

-Assuming that you have RabbitMQ install correctly (and added to PATH) and the `rabbitmqadmin` tool installed.
-You need to do two things, add yourself a user to rabbitmq and import the queue config.
+Assuming that you have RabbitMQ installed correctly (and added to PATH) and the `rabbitmqadmin` tool installed.
+You need to do two things, add a user to rabbitmq and import the queue config.

 ###### Create a user

-It should be noted that these commands should be run from inside the sbin of your installation of RabbitMQ Server.

 ```
-rabbitmqctl add_user oop somepassword
+sudo rabbitmqctl add_user oop somepassword
-rabbitmqctl list_permissions --vhost /
+sudo rabbitmqctl list_permissions --vhost /
-rabbitmqctl set_permissions -p / oop ".*" ".*" ".*"
+sudo rabbitmqctl set_permissions -p / oop ".*" ".*" ".*"
 ```

 Ensure this is reflected in `OOP_AMQP_ADDRESS` connection string environment variable.

+It should be noted that `sudo` should be removed for Windows based installations.

 ###### Import the queue config

 There is a pre-configured queue config in the [oop-queue-config](https://github.com/open-interop/oop-queue-config) repository.
-Download `rabbit-config.json` from the repo and run `rabbitmqadmin import rabbit-config.json` to import it.
+Download `rabbit-config.json` from the repo and run `sudo rabbitmqadmin import rabbit-config.json` to import it (again, Windows users should remove `sudo`)

 ##### oop-core